 NCERT Solutions for Class 11 Humanities Economics Chapter 1 Introduction are provided here with simple step-by-step explanations.
-These solutions for Introduction are extremely popular among Class 11 Humanities students for Economics Introduction Solutions come handy for quickly completing your homework and preparing for exams.
-All questions and answers from the NCERT Book of Class 11 Humanities Economics Chapter 1 are provided here for you for free.
+These solutions for Introduction are extremely popular among class 11 Humanities students for Economics Introduction Solutions come handy for quickly completing your homework and preparing for exams.
+All questions and answers from the NCERT Book of class 11 Humanities Economics Chapter 1 are provided here for you for free.
 You will also love the ad-free experience on Meritnation’s NCERT Solutions.
-All NCERT Solutions for class Class 11 Humanities Economics are prepared by experts and are 100% accurate.
+All NCERT Solutions for class 11 Humanities Economics are prepared by experts and are 100% accurate.

 Page No 8:

 Mark the following statements as true or false.

 (i) Statistics can only deal with quantitative data.

 (ii) Statistics solves economic problems.

 (iii) Statistics is of no use to Economics without data.